 It is no secret that sole proprietors and middle market employers have faced challenges when purchasing healthcare insurance for themselves and their employees.
 Sole proprietors find the rising costs of purchasing on the individual market a hindrance to securing the best coverage.
 Small employers are often limited in their selections due to size and the impact of high claims on a smaller population.
 Mid-size organizations find gross cost growing year-over-year as control over renewal rates seems nonexistent.

-For decades, Oswald has demonstrated unparalleled success in creating and managing group buying arrangements and preferred risk pools for small and middle sized employers across nearly all industries.
+For decades, Oswald has created and managed group buying arrangements and preferred risk pools for small and middle sized employers across nearly all industries.
 The strategy of grouping employers to spread risk throughout a larger pool can certainly help control cost, but that alone may not be sustainable long-term.
 It is imperative to implement controls and resources to manage the risk of the pool to allow it to thrive into the future.
 Our innovative approach has delivered benefits programs to small and mid-sized employers that rival benefits offered by large, Fortune 500 companies.
 These programs include resources such as Concierge Direct Primary Care Clinics, On-site Wellness Coaching and Member Advocacy resources.

 Recently, Oswald has been helping organizations find coverage through Association Health Plans (AHPs).
 Similar to our approach with small and mid-size organizations, grouping members within an association allows us to spread risk and lower cost for association members.
 What we find exciting is a recent ruling by the Department of Labor (DOL) that opened the path to these plans.